Constraining Dark Matter properties with the first generation of stars

 We also recognize that this method makes assumptions about DM properties, such as its ability to self-annihilate, and so it is somewhat limited in that regard.
 However, note that for thermal DM, annihilations are a key ingredient in the DM production mechanism.
 Therefore, this is not an assumption of the model, but rather a necessity to explain the observed relic abundance.
 However, the unitarity limit places an upper bound on the mass of a thermal relic, of roughly $300~\unit{TeV}$~\cite{Griest:1990}.
 Mechanisms for thermal DM to bypass the unitarity limit have been identified in the literature.
 For example, see~\cite{Harigaya:2016nlg} for a thermal DM model, with $m_X$ up to $\sim\unit{PeV}$.
 For higher mass DM, self annihilations are not a requirement, but rather an assumption we make.
 It is, however, a natural one, as in most models the DM particle is its own antipartner.
-Another potential limitation comes from the uncertainty in the ambient DM density at the center of DM halos, in view of its response to the infall of baryons.
+Secondly, we make the assumption that Pop~III stars can reach masses in excess of $100\Msun$, and that those objects usually are found within the inner $10$~A.\ U.\ of the host DM microhalo.
+Regarding the mass spectrum of Pop~III stars, simulations are not yet conclusive.
+However, once found, the mass will be the primary observable that we use, so no assumption needs to be made there.
+Regarding the centralicity of the first stars, this assumption is supported by N-body simulations~\cite{Barkana:2000,Abel:2001,Bromm:2003,Yoshida:2006,Yoshida:2008,Loeb:2010,Bromm:2013,Klessen:2018} that find that even when the gas cloud fragments, and forms multiple stars, the most massive one is usually closest to the center, and most of those stars are within the central $10~$ A.\ U.\ of the center of the DM halo.
+Most importantly for our work, Pop~III stars more massive than $\sim150\Msun$ almost exclusively form in isolation, one per microhalo~\cite{Susa:2014}.
+For more details on this point see Sec.~\ref{sec:FirstStars}.
+When we use our formalism to place bounds on the DM-proton cross section, a potential limitation comes from the uncertainty in the ambient DM density at the center of the DM halos.